 3. He used one small sword and created an impeccable fight history

-Surprisingly, he used just one small sword and a shield along with armor, only on one half of his body.
+Surprisingly, he used just one small sword and a shield along with armour, only on one half of his body.
 The opponents feared Flamma for almost 13 years and thousands gathered to watch him fight with just these.

 4. Out of 34 battles that he fought, Flamma lost just four – making him an epic, ancient Roman gladiator

 Although he died early, at the age of thirty, he fought 34 battles in total.
 Winning 21, 9 were a draw and losing just four.